ManarAbdelkarim/file-orgnizer/README.md

 ## Example

-Let's say you have a folder named `text_files` with the following files:
+Let's say you have a folder named `files` with the following files:

 - arabic-1.txt
 - arabic-2.txt